alfinsrf/alfinsrf/README.md

 # Hi there, I'm Alfin👋
 ---
-A student from BINUS University🔭 I love creating things and expressing my creativity⚡ Welcome to my GitHub Profile✨ nice to meet you😄
+I'm a student from BINUS University.
+I love creating things and expressing my creativity.
+Welcome to my GitHub Profile✨ nice to meet you😄